cosmos/developer-portal/academy/1-what-is-cosmos/4-atom-staking.md

 ![Keplr all set](/academy/1-what-is-cosmos/images/keplr-account-created.png)

 This is your Keplr dashboard.
 It shows your first public address in the form `cosmos1...`, displays that you hold zero ATOM, and you can also see how many assets from other supported networks you have.
-Be aware that initially you may have a number of messages in your Inbox which request approval to complete optional registration.
+Be aware that you may have a number of messages in your Inbox initially that request approval to complete optional registration.

 ![Keplr dashboard](/academy/1-what-is-cosmos/images/keplr-dashboard-empty.png)

-At the top of the dashboard you can click to copy the address of your wallet.
+At the top of the dashboard, you can click to copy the address of your wallet.
 This will be useful when you move on to purchase some ATOM from your preferred exchange.

 ![Keplr wallet address](/academy/1-what-is-cosmos/images/keplr-address-copiable.png)